-7.4 Does this SORN claim any exemptions to the notification, access, and correction, and/or amendment procedures as they apply to individuals seeking information about them in this SORN, and if so, are these exemptions consistent with OSHRC's Privacy Act rules under 29 CFR part 2400?
-No. 7.5 What processes are in place to monitor and to respond to privacy and/or security incidents?
+7.5 What processes are in place to monitor and to respond to privacy and/or security incidents?
 (Please specify what is changing if this is an existing SORN that is being updated or revised?)

 Safeguards described above and in the SORNs are in place to minimize the potential of a privacy and/or security incident.
-If one does occur, OSHRC has a breach policy in place that requires any employee recognizing that a breach has (or may have) occurred to notify appropriate agency personnel so that any necessary corrective action can be taken.
-7.6 How often is the information system audited to ensure compliance with OSHRC and OMB regulations and to determine new needs? ☐ Six months or less ☐ One year ☐ Two years ☐ Three years: ☐ Four years ☐ Five years ☐ Other audit scheduling procedure(s): Section 8.0 Consumer Satisfaction: 8.1 Is there a customer or consumer satisfaction survey included as part of the public access to the information covered by this information system or database?
-Yes No Not applicable Please explain your response: e are no Consumer Satisfaction requirements, please skip to Section 9.0 Risk Assessment and tion: (There are no Consumer Satisfaction requirements.)
-8.2 Have any potential Paperwork Reduction Act (PRA) issues been addressed prior to implementation of the customer satisfaction survey? ☐ Yes ☐ No Please explain your response:
+If one does occur, OSHRC's breach policy requires any employee recognizing that a breach has (or may have) occurred to notify appropriate agency personnel so that any necessary corrective action can be taken.

+any necessary corrective action can be taken.
+7.6 How often is the information system audited to ensure compliance with OSHRC and OMB regulations and to determine new needs? ☐ Six months or less ☐ One year ☐ Two years ☐ Three years: ☐ Four years ☐ Five years ☐ Other audit scheduling procedure(s): Secti on 8.0 Consumer Satisfaction: 8.1 Is there a customer or consumer satisfaction survey included as part of the public access to the information covered by this information system or database?
+YesNoNot applicable Please explain your response: ere are no Consumer Satisfaction requirements, please skip to Section 9.0 Risk Assessment and cation: (There are no Consumer Satisfaction requirements.)
+TATIFIE ation.
+There are no consumer pansiaction requirements.

+Have any potential Paperwork Reduction Act (PRA) issues been addressed prior to implementation

+☐ No Please explain your response: